MESAHub/mesa-website/02-prereqs.markdown

 these commands to your shell startup file, don't forget to open a new shell (or source the file in an existing one).

-Here is an example from a .bashrc on OS X:
+Here is an example from a .bashrc on OS X, using the zip file:
 {% highlight bash %}
 # set MESA_DIR to be the directory to which you downloaded MESA
-export MESA_DIR=/Users/jschwab/Software/mesa
+export MESA_DIR=/Users/jschwab/Software/mesa-code-{{site.version}}-trunk

 # set OMP_NUM_THREADS to be the number of cores on your machine
 export OMP_NUM_THREADS=2